 Election Central

-The 2023 Board of Directors election is closed.
+The 2026 Board of Directors election is coming soon.

-Members who have a confirmed email address on file with Navy Mutual will be able to cast their ballots online via Survey&Ballot Systems’ secured election portal.
-For Members without a confirmed email address on file, their ballots will be mailed in early January and they will be able to vote in one of two ways: (1) return their ballot by mail, or (2) use the Member Number and Election Passcode on their paper ballot to cast their ballot online.
+Current and former members of the Sea Services who have a confirmed email address on file with Navy Mutual will receive voting links via email from noreply@directvote.net and be able to cast their ballots online via Survey&Ballot Systems’ secured election portal.
+Members without a confirmed email address on file will receive a letter with instructions in the mail and can vote online using the Member Number and Election Passcode provided.

 If you have questions on voting, please contact us at boardelection@navymutual.org.